BlockstreamResearch/bip-frost-dkg/README.md

 ### Design

-Our protocols are based on the SimplPedPop protocol, which has been proven to be secure when combined with FROST and needs only a single invocation of broadcast.
+Our protocols are based on the SimplPedPop protocol, which has been proven to be secure when combined with FROST [CGRS23] and needs only a single invocation of broadcast.
 We first adapt SimplPedPop to a setting with an untrusted coordinator, which enables bandwidth optimizations and is common also in implementations of the signing stage of FROST.

 Our design then follows a layered approach:
-We first wrap SimplPedPop in a protocol layer responsible for encrypting shares.
+We first wrap SimplPedPop in a protocol EncPedPop responsible for encrypting shares.
+The encryption relies on pairwise ECDH key exchanges between the signers.

-We then wrap the resulting protocol in a second protocol layer that ensures authenticity and implements an equality check protocol, which is a particular abstraction of a broadcast mechanism with restricted functionality.
+We then wrap EncPedPop in a second protocol RecPedPop that ensures authenticity and implements an equality check protocol, which is a particular abstraction of a broadcast mechanism with restricted functionality.
-Our equality check protocol is an extension of the Goldwasser-Lindell echo broadcast protocol in order to provide an equality broadcast channel.
+Our equality check protocol is an extension of the Goldwasser-Lindell echo broadcast [GW05] protocol and features "success certificates": whenever some honest signer considers the DKG to be successful this honest signer can, ultimately at the time of a signing request, convince all other honest signers that the DKG has indeed been successful.

+As an additional feature of RecPedPop, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG runs in which the device was involved.
-The resulting protocol RecPedPop thus incorporates solutions for both secure channels and broadcast, and is what we recommend in practice.
+RecPedPop thus incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.

+As a result, RecPedPop is our primary recommendation that fits a wide range scenarios, and due to its low overhead, we recommend RecPedPop even for applications which already have secure channels or have access to an external broadcast mechanism such as a BFT protocol.
+Nevertheless, such applications may wish to use the low-level variants SimplPedPop and EncPedPop in special cases.

 |                 | seed              | requires secure channels | requires equality check (broadcast) | backup                      |
 |-----------------|-------------------|--------------------------|-------------------------------------|-----------------------------|